top of page

 A cartoon image of a piece of paper headed 'Resume', next to a cartoon of Mike clutching a smartphone.

-“The pilot program is TikTok’s latest effort to streamline the relationship between brands and creators, giving both even more reason to invest time and cash into the platform.”
+According to TechCrunch, “The pilot program is TikTok’s latest effort to streamline the relationship between brands and creators, giving both even more reason to invest time and cash into the platform.”

 On the one hand, it’s an exciting opportunity for digitally savvy folk to showcase their skills via the medium of film.
 On the other, it “opens the doors to discrimination” – an issue addressed by Isabella Simonetti’s article for Bloomberg:

-“…while creating a TikTok resume gives Gen Z-ers a novel way to stand out to employers, some lawyers and recruiters say the feature could adversely affect older generations who aren’t as adept at making short-form cellphone videos, those who can’t afford smartphones, and job candidates in communities vulnerable to appearance-based discrimination.
-Critics also believe that video resumes may become problematic for employers striving to implement more inclusive hiring processes.”
+While creating a TikTok resume gives Gen Z-ers a novel way to stand out to employers, some lawyers and recruiters say the feature could adversely affect older generations who aren’t as adept at making short-form cellphone videos, those who can’t afford smartphones, and job candidates in communities vulnerable to appearance-based discrimination.
+Critics also believe that video resumes may become problematic for employers striving to implement more inclusive hiring processes.

 In other words, the process can simultaneously discriminate against those that submit video resumes (i.e. they’re female, too old, too many tattoos, poor dress sense), and those that are unable to (i.e. not au fait with TikTok, do not own a smartphone).

-In the UK, recruiters cannot ask candidates about 'protected characteristics'.
+In the UK, recruiters cannot ask candidates about "protected characteristics".
 These are: age, gender reassignment, being married or in a civil partnership, being pregnant or on maternity leave, disability, race (including colour, nationality, ethnic or national origin), religion or belief, sex, and sexual orientation.

 By sharing a video resume, candidates are revealing more about themselves than recruiters are legally entitled to know, putting them at risk of bias – conscious or otherwise.